Skip to main content

 Due to the historical nature of the LHG Collection, all materials in the Collection are restricted to library use only.
 The materials cannot be borrowed, nor are they available for interlibrary loan.
 Most materials may be photocopied, but due to the fragile nature of some materials, permission to copy is given on a case-by-case basis.

-Materials available in the LHG Collection are listed in our online catalog which can be accessed at www.saginawlibrary.org.
 The LHG staff is always happy to confer with researchers, novice and expert, to discuss all of the resources available.

 Visiting the Local History and Genealogy Collection